tiagofragoso/tu-aic/IOT-Simulator/README.md

 ​	|____ images

 ​	| metadata.json
+little_data # temporar : sample of the data

 get_data.csh # the script to create the data folder .gitignore # the doc to ignore the data repo in the git